petergregg/Content/Blog/Articles/Structured logging with Serilog and Seq and Event Viewing with Elasticsearch Logstash Grafana and Opserver in Docker.md

     ```
 ## Replace the code in WeatherController.cs

-1. Replace the code in the `WeatherController.cs` with the following.
+1. Replace the code in the `WeatherController` with the following.

     ```
     private readonly ILogger<WeatherForecastController> _logger;